Paralympics medallist Sharad Kumar worried about his coach in Ukraine | Sports-Games

 - India

-Tokyo Paralympics bronze-medallist Sharad Kumar is tracking developments relating to the Russian military operation in Ukraine as he is worried about the safety of his coach Nikitin Yevhen there.
+Tokyo Paralympics bronze-medallist Sharad Kumar is closely tracking developments related to the Russian military operation in Ukraine as he is worried about the safety of his coach Nikitin Yevhen there.

 Yevhen is based in Kharkiv, the second largest city of Ukraine and around 500km from capital Kyiv.